pic pic

 Multithreading Overhead

-The results establish that the total runtime of the sequential procedure is essentially the sum of the individual runtimes.
-In contrast, the runtime under multithreading is roughly equivalent to the longer of the two computations, thanks to parallelism.
+To see @spawn in action, let's calculate both the sum and the maximum of a vector x.
+Their computation will be implemented following a sequential and a simultaneous approach.
+These implementations will reveal that the total runtime of the sequential procedure is essentially the sum of the individual runtimes.
+In contrast, thanks to parallelism, the runtime under multithreading is roughly equivalent to the longer of the two computations.

 x = rand(10_000_000)